celomaluf/bus-stop/README.md

     - jOOQ Object Oriented Querying, commonly known as jOOQ, is a light database-mapping software library in Java that implements the active record pattern.

 - HazelCast 3.12.2
-    - Default Cluster Manager used by Vert.x
+    - Default Cluster Manager used by Vert.x.